How to Write a Business Requirements Document

-- Establish a foundation to communicate solutions and expected deliverables and outcomes to satisfy the customer’s and business’ needs.
+- Establish a foundation to communicate solutions and expected deliverables and outcomes to satisfy the customer’s and business needs.

 With Xtensio, you can easily create business requirements documents tailored to your individual projects and needs.
-Loop in colleagues, clients and key stakeholders to create and iterate on your BRD.
+Loop in colleagues, clients, and key stakeholders to create and iterate on your BRD.
 You can work hand-in-hand with colleagues on a live doc, leave feedback, and share a link so everyone has the information they need to complete your projects.

 1. Create your business requirements document header and outline the project overview

-Every business project is unique depending on its opportunity, requirements, budget, timeline, etc. But the basic structure of BRD will essentially be the same regardless of your project, goals and requirements.
-Introduce your business requirements document with your company name and logo, add the project name, the name of the person who created the requirements document and the date.
+Every business project is unique depending on its opportunity, requirements, budget, timeline, etc. But the basic structure of BRD will essentially be the same regardless of your project, goals, and requirements.
+Introduce your business requirements document with your company name and logo, add the project name, the name of the person who created the requirements document, and the date.
 You can also update the folio color scheme and background to match your company branding.

-Next, include an executive summary that summarizes the project, its requirements, expectations for your overall business goals.
+Next, include an executive summary that summarizes the project, its requirements, and expectations for your overall business goals.

-QUICK TIP: Once you set up your header section, you can save a custom template to easily repurpose for other requirements docs.
+QUICK TIP: Once you set up your header section, you can save a custom template to easily repurpose other requirements docs.